 Housatonic, through the State of Connecticut, is also able to offer veterans tuition waivers for General Fund courses.
-To be eligible, a veteran must have served honorably on active duty during qualified war eras, and show proof of Connecticut residency.
-Please refer to pages 6 and 8.
+To be eligible, a veteran must have served honorably on active duty during qualified war eras and fulfill residency requirements.
+Please refer to the Admissions section for more information.